tylerharter/cs301-projects/fall19/p9/README.md

 # Project 9: Amazon Reviews

+## Clarifications/Corrections:
+* Nov 7: Added hints for Q7 and Q16

 ## Introduction

 In this project, you'll be analyzing a collection of reviews of Amazon products (adapted from https://www.kaggle.com/datafiniti/consumer-reviews-of-amazon-products/data).